Pontiac in Livingston County, Illinois — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Roads & Vehicles.
 In addition, it is included in the Route 66 Roadside Attractions, and the U.S. Route 66 series lists.
 A significant historical year for this entry is 1926.

 Location.
 40° 53.288′ N, 88° 38.006′ W. Marker is in Pontiac, Illinois, in Livingston County.
-Marker is on North Division Street north of West Jefferson Street.
+It is on North Division Street north of West Jefferson Street.
 Touch for map.
 Marker is at or near this postal address: 1125 N Division St, Pontiac IL 61764, United States of America.
 Touch for directions.

-walking distance of this marker.
-A Bridge to the Past (here, next to this marker); Patrolling "Bloody 66" (approx. Ό mile away); Lincoln Visits Strevell (approx. 0.4 miles away); An Underground Crossing (approx. half a mile away); Lincoln Speaks at Church (approx. half a mile away); Pontiac City Hall and Fire Station (approx. half a mile away); Original Route 66 Wishing Well & Sign Countryside, Illinois 1941-2007 (approx. half a mile away); Original Washington Street Route 66 Bricks (approx. half a mile away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Patrolling "Bloody 66" (approx. Ό mile away); The Home of Jason and Elizabeth Strevell (approx. 0.4 miles away); Lincoln Visits Strevell (approx. 0.4 miles away); An Underground Crossing (approx. half a mile away); Lincoln Speaks at Church (approx. half a mile away); Pontiac City Hall and Fire Station (approx. half a mile away); Original Route 66 Wishing Well & Sign Countryside, Illinois 1941-2007 (approx. half a mile away); Original Washington Street Route 66 Bricks (approx. half a mile away).
 Touch for a list and map of all markers in Pontiac.

 Credits.
-This page was last revised on September 29, 2020.
+This page was last revised on March 2, 2026.
 It was originally submitted on September 29, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 155 times since then and 8 times this year.
+This page has been viewed 778 times since then and 45 times this year.
 Photos: 1, 2, 3, 4. submitted on September 29, 2020, by Jason Voigt of Glen Carbon, Illinois.